 Rules Committee: A Rules Committee, comprised of three team managers, will serve a one-year term.
 The league board will appoint members of the committee if volunteers are not available.
-The 2017 Rules Committee is Marc Berman (TIC-WP), Dan Portnoy (TBE-NR) and Lenny Meshberg (TBE-Chappaqua).
+The 2018 Rules Committee is Marc Berman (TIC-WP), Art Kaplan (WSJ) and Lenny Meshberg (TBE-Chappaqua).
 Any properly filed protest of an umpire's decision will be brought to the Rules Committee.
 Any member of the Rules Committee that is on a team involved in a protest will not vote.
 The Commissioner will cast a tie-breaking vote, if necessary.

 Ejections: Any player ejected from a game by a league umpire is automatically suspended from his team's next game.
 The Commissioner shall determine whether to ask the Rules Committee if an additional suspension is warranted.